 Therapeutic Foster Care

 In these cases, a foster home is not just a home, it’s a safe and comfortable sanctuary for troubled children and young people.
-Foster parents are provided with ongoing training and support to guide and assist them through the process of being part of a specialist team.
+Foster parents are provided with ongoing therapeutic foster care training and support to guide and assist them through the process of being part of a specialist team.
 The foster carer plays the double role of providing a secure family setting where the child can live and thrive as well as a therapeutic environment to help the child or young person along the road to recovery and help them toward feeling that they are part of a community.

 Thinking of Fostering?